 Life seems to be passing you by, and still things aren’t quite right.

-I specialise in working with education professionals because my thirty years’ experience in the field means I will often ‘get’ what’s happening for you workwise, whether it’s the stresses of lesson preparation, being stuck in the middle as a manager, worrying about losing funding, or your job, concerns about your students or the difficulties of living in a different culture.
+I specialise in working with education professionals because my thirty years’ experience in the field means I will often ‘get’ what’s happening for you workwise, whether it’s the stresses of lesson preparation, the precarity of being a freelancer, being stuck in the middle as a manager, worrying about losing funding, concerns about your students or the difficulties of living in a different culture.

 What Is Life Coaching?